How Contemporary Lighting Design Shapes Experience, Meaning, and Value?

 Long term thinking in modern gallery lighting

-Modern galleries evolve constantly.
-Lighting must support that evolution.
+Modern galleries evolve constantly, and modern gallery lighting design strategies must support that evolution.

 A well designed modern lighting system: